 To study the contribution of microenvironment components into lymphomagenesis, (a) Primary Effusion Lymphoma (PEL) is used as a model of B-cell lymphoma growing in body cavities, whereas (b) Adult T-cell Leukemia/Lymphoma (ATLL) is used as a model of an aggressive and diffused T-cell lymphoma.

-- Preliminary studies indicate that the fibroblastic stromal component may trigger tumorigenesis of IL-2-independent HTLV-1-immortalized T-cells, inducing a transcriptional and secretory reprogramming relevant to ATLL pathogenesis.
-Moreover, we established a new preclinical model mimicking the aggressive nature of ATLL lymphoma variant.
+We found that the fibroblastic stromal component may trigger tumorigenesis of IL-2-independent HTLV-1-immortalized T-cells, inducing a transcriptional and secretory reprogramming relevant to ATLL pathogenesis, and established a new preclinical model mimicking the aggressive nature of ATLL lymphoma variant (Front Microbiol 2018).
+More recently, we demonstrated that the crosstalk with fibroblasts modulates the aggressiveness and plasticity of immortalized lymphomatous cells, leading to the enrichment in lymphoma-initiating cells (Int J Mol Sci 2021).

 Conclusions and perspectives